-miR396), while less than 1000 sequences corresponded to each of the remaining represented families.
-In some cases, the most commonly observed sequences were identical to at least one of the predicted mature sequences (notably: miR156, miR160, miR164, miR167, miR169, miR172, miR394, miR399) while for other families, the predominant mature miRNA sequenced exhibited small variations (shifts or differences of length of one or two bases) with respect to the predicted mature sequences (e.g. miR166, miR393, miR395, miR396, miR408).
+Mapping of the short tags onto the genome sequence revealed that of the 28 families predicted by our comparative analysis, 23 showed at least one sequence tag either in exact or very close correspondence to the position of one of the predicted mature sequences (the exceptions being miR395, miR396, miR477, miR828 and miR845).
+In some cases, the most commonly observed sequences were identical to the predicted mature sequences while for other families, the predominant mature miRNA sequenced exhibited small variations (shifts or differences of length of one or two bases) with respect to the predicted mature sequences.
 This finding was not unexpected given the variation in mature miRNA lengths within families observed in other plant species and the nature of the comparative method used to generate the initial predictions.
-For three families (miR171, miR397, mir398) the predominant species sequenced showed greater shifts with respect to the prediction.
-While in the case of miR171 and miR397, shifts of up to three bases within or between organisms are registered in miRBase (Figure 1A, B), the grapevine miR398 family presented several mature sequences that varied by up to 8 bases with respect to one another (Figure 1C).
-For other predicted precursors for which matching small RNA reads were recovered, the vast majority of reads conform to the sequences indicated in Table 1 [see also Additional File 1: Supplemental figure S3], consistent with the primary requirement for the annotation of plant miRNA sequences [30].
+For predicted precursors for which matching small RNA reads were recovered, the vast majority of reads conform to the sequences indicated in Table 1 [see also Additional File 1: Supplemental figure S2], consistent with the primary requirement for the annotation of plant miRNA sequences [31].

-We recovered a number of reads that include an additional 3' base that does not correspond to any genomic locus, this tendency has been observed in other species (e.g. [28]).
-Furthermore, a low but notable proportion of mapped small RNA sequences show mismatches to the genomic sequence while preferentially mapping only to Α
+We recovered a number of reads that include an additional 3' base that does not correspond to any genomic locus, this tendency has been observed in other species (e.g. [29]).
+Furthermore, a low but notable proportion of mapped small RNA sequences show mismatches to the genomic sequence while preferentially mapping only to putative miRNA precursor loci.
+This is probably due to errors in sequencing or during reverse transcription or amplification and particularly to the higher error rate of the Illumina sequencing strategy in GC rich sequences [32].
+During the course of these analyses it became clear that two precursors (miR172a and 172b) were likely to derive from the opposite strand from that initially predicted.
+Where appropriate, corrected mature sequences have been deposited in miRBase.